ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 excerpt_separator: <!--more-->
 ---

 There is a slow-bubbling agony in my soul about this.
-Not because it's actually critically important or necessary but because it once again completely defies the logic of having a C Standard, a C Standard Library, or enganging in the concept of trying to "conform" to such any kind of specification.
+Not because it's actually critically important or necessary but because it once again completely defies the logic of having a C Standard, a C Standard Library, or engaging in the concept of trying to "conform" to such any kind of specification.
 So, as per usual, I must write about it to get it out of my head:<!--more--> we need to talk about `fputc`.
 And, by consequence, all of the other core I/O functions in C implementations.